3. Buffet service

 5. Semi-self service

-Similar to self-service, diners order and pay for their orders at the counter but their food is served to them when ready.
+Similar to self-service, this type of service requires diners to order and pay for their orders at the counter but waiters serve the food when ready.

 - Waiters only need to stay at the counter to take orders and receive payment.

-- Services have an easier time delivering orders because diners are identified via a number system.
+- Services have an easier time delivering orders because a number system identifies diners.

-- Rush hours can be tiring and even more challenging when a long line forms and guests expect quick service.
+- Rush hours can be tiring and even more challenging when a long line forms and guests expect speedy service.